thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 What do you mean by "business-logics"?
 For instance, a typical use case of a pizza ordering app consists of *\[1] logging in, \[2] find the nearest restaurant, \[3] pick the crust and the topping, \[4] specify some extra options, \[5] check out and pay, \[6] receive the order at your doorstep (offline).* Without any understanding of the GUI like the element locators or the platform (mobile, web, or desktop), you can still write the whole flow using keywords.

-> Tip: Check out[ Robot Framework](https://robotframework.org/) - a famoust open-source KDT framework to develop business-logics even before the GUI is ready.
+> **Tip:** Check out[ Robot Framework](https://robotframework.org/) - a famoust open-source KDT framework to develop business-logics even before the GUI is ready.
 Robot FW provides KDT on top of myriad automation plugins ranging from Web to Mobile, Database and Desktop.
->
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
-No commission for referring the tool whatsoever.

 The picture below shows the pizza ordering test in another KDT tool called [TestArchitect](www.testarchitect.com).
 You can craft business-logics keywords called actions (*find restaurant nearby,  select pizza, verify cart,* etc.) then compose a test using those actions.
 Note that the actions are all highlighted in red because their contents (each test step describing which buttons to click or which elements to check) are not defined yet.